-Transportation facility such as a port, railroad switching yard, or trucking terminal
+- Transportation facilities such as a port, railroad switching yard, or trucking terminal

-A key facility must have signs that are posted in a conspicuous manner against entry.
-The minimum letter height on the posting signs shall be 1 inch.
-Each posting sign shall not be less than 50 square inches, and the signs shall be spaced to enable a person to observe not less than 1 sign at any point of entry upon the property.
+A key facility must have signs posted in a conspicuous manner against entry.
+The minimum letter height on the posting signs must be 1 inch.
+Each posting sign must be no less than 50 square inches.
+The signs must be spaced to enable a person to observe not less than 1 sign at any point of entry upon the property.

 The prohibition against trespassing at a key facility does not prohibit lawful assemblies or a peaceful and orderly petition for the redress of grievances, such as a labor dispute between an employer and its employees